413 Transport and Rescue Squadron: History

 No. 413 Squadron was created as the third RCAF squadron attached to RAF Coastal Command and equipped with PBY Catalina flying boats.
 413 Squadron flew reconnaissance and anti-submarine operations over the North Atlantic under Coastal Command until beginning the move to Ceylon in March 1942.
 It probably came under command of Air Forces in India once the squadron fully arrived in April at Koggala.
 The squadron gained fame for the actions of Squadron Leader Leonard Birchall, who detected a large Japanese task force approaching Ceylon.
-This allowed time for the defenders to prepare, and foiled what could have been a major blow to the Royal Navy in the Indian Ocean.
+This allowed time for the defenders to prepare for the Easter Sunday Raid (5 April 1942), and foiled what could have been a major blow to the Royal Navy in the Indian Ocean.
 The squadron made reconnaissance flights over the Indian Ocean until 1945.

 It was stood down in January 1945 and sent back to the UK to reequip, in possible preparation for transfer to RAF Bomber Command.
-However nothing came of this and the squadron was disbanded in February 1945 at Bournmoth.
+However nothing came of this and the squadron was disbanded in February 1945 at Bournemouth.

 Reformed at RCAF Rockcliffe on April 1, 1947, it took over the duties of No. 13 (Photographic) Squadron.
 It operated in this role until November 1, 1950.

 The squadron reformed again on August 1, 1951, as a fighter squadron at CFB Bagotville.
 First equipped with Harvards and Vampires while awaiting the F-86 Sabre.
 In 1953 they deployed to Zweibrücken, Germany as part of 3 Wing.
 The squadron stood down on April 7, 1957, and was then reformed on May 1 operating the Avro CF-100 Canuck at Bagotville.
 The squadron again disbanded on December 30, 1961.

 The squadron was reactivated at CFB Summerside on July 8, 1968, in its current role of a Transportation and Rescue Squadron.
 With the closure of Summerside, the squadron relocated to CFB Greenwood on June 10, 1991.
 The CH-113 Labrador was used during this time.

 On July 13, 2006, 413 Squadron suffered the first fatal crash of a Cormorant in Canadian service when a CH-149 (Aircraft 149914) based at CFB Greenwood crashed while conducting a night training exercise near Canso, Nova Scotia.
 Killed in the incident were Sgt.
 Duane Brazil, 39; Master Cpl.
 Kirk Noel, 33; and Cpl.
 Trevor McDavid, 31, four other crew members were injured.

 On August 21, 2015, LCol Scott Murphy handed over command of 413 Sqn to LCol James Marshall.

 Anticipating a cargo launch over Cape Breton Island as part of a Search and Rescue Training Exercise.